stonezyg/modernize-apps-katacoda/docs/README.md

 The Spring Data framework will automatically see if there is a schema.sql in the class path and run that when initializing.

 Now we are ready to run the test to verify that everything works.
-Because we created the `ProductRepositoryTest.java` all we have todo is to run: ``mvn verify``⏎
+Because we created the `ProductRepositoryTest.java` all we have todo is to run: ``mvn verify``### Run it!

 The test should be successful and you should see **BUILD SUCCESS**, which means that we can read that our repository class works as as expected.